ttencate/attolytics/README.md

     }

 The `events` array contains the events to be uploaded.
+Each event is an object, which must contain these fields:

+* `_t`: name of the table to insert into

-Each event is an object, whose keys match column names in PostgreSQL and whose values are of the correct type for those columns.
-Continuing with the above example of the `game_events`
+The remainder of the fields must have keys matching column names in PostgreSQL.
+The corresponding values must be of the correct type for those columns.

+Continuing with the above example of the `game_events` table:
-table:

       "events": [
-        {"timestamp": 1554130180, "event_type": "game_start"}
+        {"_t": "events", "timestamp": 1554130180, "event_type": "game_start"}
-        {"timestamp": 1554130213, "event_type": "game_end", "score": 42}
+        {"_t": "events", "timestamp": 1554130213, "event_type": "game_end", "score": 42}
       ]